tomaskul/tomaskul.github.io/collections/_posts/2022-07-25-bikepacking-second-city-divide-pt1.md

 keywords: "bikepacking, cycling, SCD, SCD_00, Second City Divide, gravel, Glasgow, Manchester, travel, leisure, 2022, Scotland, rough stuff, touring, Whitlee windfarm, Haltwhistle, Hadrian's wall, Penrith, Lake District, Kendal"
 ---

-A week before starting a new job & without any adventures/trips planned, I chose [Second City Divide (SCD)](https://www.secondcitydivide.cc/) ~600km "all-road", scenic route from Glasgow to Manchester; packed my bags, booked a train ticket & set off.
+A week before starting a new job & without any adventures/trips planned, I chose [Second City Divide (SCD)](https://www.secondcitydivide.cc/) ~600km "all-road", scenic route from Glasgow to Manchester; packed my bags, booked a one way train ticket & set off.
 SCD has been on my radar for some time and has mostly been gathering dust, as one of those "some day" projects.

-FAQ on the website mentions "3 to 6 days - don’t underestimate it".
+> "3 to 6 days - don’t underestimate it" - SCD FAQ

 Having weighed up route profile, my fitness, (moderate) experience, and wish for a relaxed trip [[^1]] I earmarked 4-5 day completion.
 Due to remoteness and wish to wing as much of the trip as possible I wild camped all along the route, following leave no trace principles (there are campsites, hotels and bothies on/near the route if you chose the more comfortable approach).

 # Monday 25th - Late start
 ![SCD22-1-wind-farm]({{ site.url }}/assets/images/scd22/day1-wind-farm.jpg)